ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ### id (required for binary-poll, poll, quiz)

-Element ID that identifies the interactive component in the story, and is used to compose the [`interactiveId`](#interactiveId) that is sent to the backend.
+Element ID that identifies the interactive component in the story.
+Used to compose the [`interactiveId`](#interactiveId) sent to the backend.
 Should be unique for each component in the story.

 ### endpoint (required for binary-poll, poll, quiz)